hakan-akgul/hakan-akgul/README.md

 # Hey there 👋
 I'm Hakan...
 Front-end developer & graphics designer.
-I made and managed front-end architectures for many web sites including automation systems for schools, e-commerce business, promotion websites and others.
+I made and manage front-end architectures for many web sites e-commerce, promotion websites and others.

 > Obsessive on;
 > - **SEO concepts** when design a website